Zweibach/text/Hydrus/tagLessFiles.md

 The recommended method for this is to use IQDB taggers from either [rachmadaniHaryono](https://github.com/rachmadaniHaryono/iqdb_tagger) or [nostrenz](https://github.com/nostrenz/hatate-iqdb-tagger).
 First one is a command line application while the latter has a graphical interface.
 Usage of both require you to be able to read their .README and google error messages.

 There's a function found in `manage tags` for **a single file** that lets you lookup that image on IQDB.
 You can only do one image at a time and there's no automatation.
 Lookup scripts are also labeled as SEMI-LEGACY in Hydrus so don't expect much support on them.

+## Using a neural network to tag
+Precisely what it sounds like provided you know what it is.
+Found [here](https://gitgud.io/koto/hydrus-dd/).
+Read the guide, follow it, google issues.